Ashaz-Ahmad/weather-app/README.md

 # Weather App

 ## Overview
 This is a simple weather application built with Python and PyQt5.
 It allows a user to enter a city name and retrieve the current weather conditions, including temperature and a weather description.
-The user can also toggle between Celsius and Fahrenheit temperature units using the settings dialog.
+The user can also toggle between Celsius and Fahrenheit temperature units using the settings.

 ## Features
 - Retrieve real-time weather information for any city using an OpenWeatherMap API